 STRAND GEOMETRY Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to draw straight lines.
 SUB-STRAND LINES Key Inquiry Question: How do you draw straight lines?
-Suggested Learning Resources: Pieces of stick, crayons, chalk, and charcoal, universal cuff, multipurpose stamps, head/mouth pointers, pen/pencil grips, multipurpose communication board, bookholders, page turners, masking tape, adapted LDDs/ICT devices
+Suggested Learning Resources: pieces of stick, crayons, chalk, and charcoal

-Learners to draw or sign straight lines in the air.
+Learners to draw straight lines in the air.

 Teacher Activities Demonstrate: Show learners how to draw straight lines using pieces of stick, crayons, chalk or charcoal.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to draw straight lines using pieces of sticks, crayons, chalk or charcoal.
-Learner Activities Learners to do activities in pupil's book page 125.
-Conclusion Learners to draw or stamp or mount straight lines in their exercise books.
+Teacher and Learners' Activities Guide: Learners in pairs or groups to draw straight lines using pieces of sticks, crayons, chalk or charcoal.
+Learner Activities Learners to do activities in pupil's book page 125 Conclusion Learners to draw straight lines in their exercise books.

-Extended Learning: Learners to practise drawing or mounting or stamping straight lines in school, at home and in the community during playtime.
+Extended Learning: Learners to practise drawing straight lines in school, at home and in the community during playtime.